School Age Programs

 Afterschool and Summer Learning Opportunities

 Through school-community partnerships, we create afterschool opportunities for children and youth to achieve academically, socially, emotionally, vocationally, civically, and physically.
+Without a culture of partnerships, children and youth would not have these rich opportunities available for learning and development.

 Benefits of After School Programs